Derived $\ell$-adic zeta functions: -categories and -Theory

 where $|-|$ denotes the geometric realization of a bisimplicial set.
-The spectrum $K(\mc{C})$ is defined by taking a (functorial) fibrant-cofibrant replacement in the category of spectra of the spectrum whose $m$-th space is
+The spectrum $K(\mc{C})$ is defined by taking a (functorial) fibrant-cofibrant replacement in the stable model category of symmetric spectra \cite[Sec.
+9]{mandell_may_schwede_shipley} of the spectrum whose $m$-th space is

 \end{defn}

 The most important example of a Waldhausen category for the purposes of this paper is the following: